 Each tower stands around 35 feet tall and represents the spiritual power of human imagination within nature.
 The site is a stunning reminder of the fragility and beauty of our natural world.

 The colorful totems contrast the harsh desert landscape, creating a favorite photo spot.
 The Seven Magic Mountains was curated by Ugo Rondinone, a Swiss artist, who added his colorful touches to the Vegas area desert.
 Wear your finest sunglasses with neon-patterned lenses to enhance the colorful experience.

-Seeing these sculptures is free, though you will need to get to the outside of the city.
+Seeing these sculptures is free, though you must get outside the city.
 It takes about 40 minutes to reach the sculptures from downtown, so keep that in mind if you aren’t planning on renting a car.
-You can also team up with a tour to get you out there as well.
+You can also team up with a tour to get you out there.

-See Related: Best Things to Do in Reno, Nevada
+See Related: Things to Do in Reno, Nevada

 32. Take a Day Trip to Bryce Canyon National Park